Simon Birch: Casting

-The role of Simon Birch was Ian Michael Smith's first role in film, and he has not done film acting since.
+The role of Simon Birch was Ian Michael Smith's first and only role in film, and he has not done film acting since.
 Smith was chosen because of his small height, due to Morquio syndrome.
 A hospital worker in Chicago suggested Smith try out for a role in the film The Mighty, another film that called for a character with Morquio syndrome.
 When Smith didn't get the part, the director of The Mighty recommended Smith to Mark Steven Johnson whom he knew was searching for an actor to play the titular role in an Owen Meany adaptation.
-After Smith’s parents read through the novel A Prayer for Owen Meany they agreed to let him work on the film.
+After Smith's parents read through the novel A Prayer for Owen Meany they agreed to let him work on the film.

 Sandra Bullock was originally cast in the role of Rebecca Wenteworth.

 Locations

 The bus crash scene was filmed near Ontario's French River.
 The film's quarry scenes were shot at Elora, Ontario.
 The church featured in many parts of the film is in Lunenburg, Nova Scotia.
 Its black borders were painted white for the film.
 At the end of the film when it switches to the future, the borders are black.
 The baseball scene as well as many indoor scenes were filmed in Glen Williams, Ontario.